 The point of GroupHigh – and any blogger outreach software, really – is not to make human effort unnecessary, but rather to greatly reduce the time needed to research, organize, and manage your blogger outreach program.
 By this standard, GroupHigh delivers big time.

-Pricing for GroupHigh is $5,000 per year for full access, but Andy Theimer tells me there may be special discounts available for Convince & Convert readers who request demos before the end of the year.
+Pricing for GroupHigh starts at $9,000 per year for full access, but Andy Theimer tells me there may be special discounts available for Convince & Convert readers who request demos before the end of the year.
 There’s a landing page for that right here.
 Check it out.